stuartfogel/CountingSheepPSG/README.md

 * Single-point events can be created using single mouse click
 * Events with a duration can be created using mouse click-and-drag
 * Enable 'all channels' mode to mark events without a channel
-* Single-click existing event to select/deselect for delete
+* Single-click existing event to select/deselect for delete/merge

 ### Signal processing (using built-in EEGlab functions)